My Editing Philosophy

 |Service||Cost per page|

-NOTE 2: My service includes subsequent edits for minor modifications to your manuscript as a result of changes due to recommendations from my original edits to your work.: Editorial Freelancers Association Published Standard Rates: https://www.the-efa.org/rates/
+NOTE 2: My service includes subsequent edits for modifications to your manuscript as a result of changes due to recommendations from my original edits or beta-reader recommendations to your work.: Editorial Freelancers Association Published Standard Rates: https://www.the-efa.org/rates/